jinpark-pro/swift_data_collections/README.md

 - Many of the API methods for table views either accept an index path as a parameter or return an index path.
 As you might guess, an index path points to a specific row in a specific section of a table view.
 You can access these values through the index path's row and section properties.
 Just like array indices, these values are zero-indexed.

   - <img src="./resources/table_index_path.png" alt="Index Paths" width="200" />

+#### Arrays and Table Views

+- Table views are ideal for displaying a collection of similar data and are typically backed by a collection of model objects.
+This collection is usually an array — though it's possible to use another collection, such as a dictionary.
+Why is an array the best match with a table view?
+First, ordering of an array is guaranteed and stable.
+Also, arrays have a property (count) to query how many objects they contain, which can then inform the table view how many rows to display.
+In addition, arrays and index path values are both zero-based, which simplifies accurate addressing.
+- To display a list of emoji in EmojiDictionary, you'll need to create an array of Emoji and add it as a property to your EmojiTableViewController.
+Feel free to create your own list or use the array provided below.
+(While it could be argued that the plural of “emoji” is “emoji,” for the sake of clarity — always a programmer's goal—“emojis” is the best name for your array.)

+  - ```swift
+      var emojis: [Emoji] = [
+          Emoji(symbol: "😀", name: "Grinning Face", description: "A typical smiley face.", usage: "happiness"), Emoji(symbol: "😕", name: "Confused Face", description: "A confused, puzzled face.", usage: "unsure what to think; displeasure"), Emoji(symbol: "😍", name: "Heart Eyes", description: "A smiley face with hearts for eyes.", usage: "love of something; attractive"), Emoji(symbol: "🧑‍💻", name: "Developer", description: "A person working on a MacBook (probably using Xcode to write iOS apps in Swift).", usage: "apps, software, programming"), Emoji(symbol: "🐢", name: "Turtle", description: "A cute turtle.", usage: "something slow"), Emoji(symbol: "🐘", name: "Elephant", description: "A gray elephant.", usage: "good memory"), Emoji(symbol: "🍝", name: "Spaghetti", description: "A plate of spaghetti.", usage: "spaghetti"), Emoji(symbol: "🎲", name: "Die", description: "A single die.", usage: "taking a risk, chance; game"), Emoji(symbol: "⛺️", name: "Tent", description: "A small tent.", usage: "camping"), Emoji(symbol: "📚", name: "Stack of Books", description: "Three colored books stacked on each other.", usage: "homework, studying"), Emoji(symbol: "💔", name: "Broken Heart", description: "A red, broken heart.", usage: "extreme sadness"), Emoji(symbol: "💤", name: "Snore", description: "Three blue \'z\'s.", usage: "tired, sleepiness"), Emoji(symbol: "🏁", name: "Checkered Flag", description: "A black-and-white checkered flag.", usage: "completion") ]
+    ```

+##### Cell Dequeueing

+- Before diving into displaying this data, you first need to learn about cell dequeueing.
+It's possible to create a table view that's responsible for displaying hundreds of thousands of model objects.
+Each of these objects will be displayed by a cell, and each could have multiple views.
+Every view displayed onscreen must exist in a device's finite memory.
+If the table view were to try to initialize a cell for each object, a large list would quickly cause the device to run out of memory, resulting in a crash.
+- To address this issue, table views only load the visible cells — plus a few more to make sure scrolling stays smooth.
+As the user scrolls through a table view, cells leave the visual field, and others are displayed at the opposite end of the device.
+Typically, the cells entering the visual field share the same layout as the ones that left the visual field moments ago.
+Could you take the cell that just left and reuse it as the cell that's about to enter?
+- In fact, this process — called dequeueing — is precisely how table views manage their cells.
+You can register each cell type in your table view with a `reuseIdentifier` string.
+The table view can then manage a stockpile of cells for each reuse identifier.
+When you want a cell, you use the table view instance method `dequeueReusableCell(withIdentifier:for:)`, passing in the reuse identifier for the desired cell type.
+This method asks the table view instance to provide a matching cell that's available for reuse: `let cell: UITableViewCell = tableView.dequeueResuableCell(withIdentifier: "Cell", for: indexPath)`
+- You can register your cells in Interface Builder by selecting the prototype cell and adding a value to the reuse identifier field in the Attributes inspector.
+In EmojiDictionary, select your table view cell.
+Then, navigate to the Attributes inspector and add `EmojiCell` as the Identifier.
+Your cell is now registered.
+- Through the process of dequeueing, the table view only creates and loads as many cells as absolutely necessary, rather than one cell for every piece of information displayed.
+Dequeueing saves memory and allows for a smooth flow when scrolling through table views — providing the best possible user experience.